Competitor Pricing

 Understanding the "Hidden" Costs of TaxCaddy

-This is the most common surprise for new users.
+1. Per-Client Fees Add Up Quickly This is the most common surprise for new users.
 If you're on the Basic plan (25 clients included) and serve 60 clients during tax season, you'll pay extra for 35 of them.
-At an average of $3 per additional client, that's an extra $105 per month just for those users.
+At an average of 3 per additional client, that's an extra 105 per month just for those users.
 Always calculate your anticipated client volume to estimate this cost accurately.

-While TaxCaddy is user-friendly, implementing a new system across an entire firm takes time.
-Smaller firms can often set up independently using online resources.
-However, larger firms that need dedicated training sessions, workflow consulting, or data migration support may need to purchase an onboarding package, which can be a one-time fee.
+2. Setup and Onboarding Services While TaxCaddy is easy to use, putting a new system in place across an entire firm takes time.
+Smaller firms can often set up on their own using online resources.
+However, larger firms that need dedicated training, workflow consulting, or data migration support may need to buy an onboarding package, which can be a one-time fee.

 How to Choose the Right TaxCaddy Plan for Your Firm